We established the XLP Research Trust after our four sons were diagnosed with XLP1 in 2003.

 February 2010 was a historic month for the charity as we hosted the world’s first Symposium on XLP.
 This brought medical researchers and clinicians together from across the globe to share the very latest research studies about different aspects of the two conditions.
-We hosted similar great forums in 2012, 2014 and 2016 and 2018 and in October 2020.we went 'virtual'.
+We hosted similar great symposiums in 2012, 2014 and 2016 and 2018 and in October 2020.we went 'virtual'.
 We had planned a sympsoium in 2022 but it became clear that the impact of the C19 pandemic on medical research is now coming through with a reduce number of papers being submitted.
 Details on all these symposiums can be found on this site.

 Today we are on the cusp of some great medical breakthroughs for XLP1 with gene therapy very close.
 Research into XLP2/XIAP is however in its infancy and overall we still have much to learn.

 If you are a family affected by XLP then we know what a hard time you must be going through.
 If it would be helpful to talk, please do get intouch.